Babayev03/test-task/README.md

 ## About

 This project is a powerful Express web service built using the TypeDI dependency injection framework in TypeScript.
-It offers a solid foundation for creating scalable and maintainable backend APIs with ease.
-Whether you're a seasoned developer or just starting out, This project provides a robust solution for building modern web applications.
+This project provides a robust solution for building modern web applications.

 ## Features